Noway92/Manga_List/README.md

 The goal of this project was to create an application where i could ask for a manga, an anime or a moovie and it would open the right link.
-It would open the right episode (the first one if it's the first time i am watching the anime/ or the next episode if I already watched some)
+For example, It is chosing the right episode you are looking for (the first one if it's the first time i am watching the anime/ or the next episode if I already watched some)

 # Explanation of the project :